Fauna and flora of the Maratea Coast

 The spontaneous flora of the Maratea coast is typically the Mediterranean spot, consisting mainly of Fillirea, Lentisco, Cisti, Mirto, Corbezzolo, Carpinella and Siliquastro, also known as the Tree of Judas.

 The slopes are characterized by terraced wrecks demarcated by dry stone walls, which house carobs, figs, olive trees, vines, terebinth and the unmistakable wild fennel.
+Among the other plants of the scrub, the Ampelodesmus mauritanucus, stands out in the local language "tagliamani", used for the creation of "libani" or "libbani", vegetable ropes for fishing and for various other uses.

 In the cavities of the walls, however, we find rare miniature specimens of Aleppo pines, while the figs of India, besides growing spontaneously, are used as a delimitation of cultivated plots, as is the case with agaves and bougainvillea.